dps923/winter2020/notes/test-success-info.md

 No references or resources are permitted - "closed book, open brain".
 Device usage is not permitted.

-Tests are done during the Friday sessions, in the computer-lab room, at the beginning of the timeslot at 3:20pm.
+Tests are done during the Monday sessions, in the computer-lab room, at the beginning of the timeslot.

 The duration of each test will vary, between 40 and 60 minutes.
 Generally, about 4 minutes per question is allotted, which seems to work out OK.
 And, you will have some choice - you will be able to answer any "x" of "y" questions.